BDC Hamburger Icon

 Here’s why influencer marketing works:

-• Followers trust the influencer: Trust is a crucial reason why influencer marketing works.
+• Followers trust the influencer.
+Trust is a crucial reason why influencer marketing works.
 Influencers build trust with their followers in various ways.
 First, they’ve earned expert status and have clout in a particular subject.
 They also form relationships with their followers by engaging in conversations and sharing details about their lives, thoughts and opinions.
-Followers come to see the influencer as almost a friend.
+Followers come to see the influencer almost as a friend.

 Did You Know?Did you know